Baking soda for gray hair

 • Bringing back the pH level of hair and scalp

-But also if used sparingly and cautiously with proper aftercare, baking soda can fasten the grey hair growing out process by fading permanent hair color fast.
+However, if used sparingly and cautiously with proper aftercare, baking soda can also fasten the grey hair growing out process by fading permanent hair color.

 Its alkaline pH loosens/opens hair cuticles.
 This washes out the permanent hair dye every time it is applied to hair.